AshwaniSwami/hack_project/replit.md

 ## Overview

-SMART Radio Content Hub is a comprehensive content management system designed for radio broadcasting.
-It provides a centralized platform for managing radio projects, episodes, scripts, and radio station access.
-The application supports file uploads, user management, and content organization with a focus on radio production workflows.
+SMART Radio Content Hub is a comprehensive content management system designed for radio broadcasting with integrated dynamic user onboarding capabilities.
+It provides a centralized platform for managing radio projects, episodes, scripts, and radio station access, while also featuring an advanced form builder for creating customized user registration experiences.
+The application supports file uploads, user management, content organization, and dynamic onboarding forms with analytics, all focused on radio production workflows.

 ## System Architecture